anas-stuff/JDosAttacker/README.md

 ![Screenshot](./Screenshots/jdosattack.gif)

-- Requirements:
+- Requirements for development:
-    - jdk-18 or higher
+    - jdk-17 or higher
+    - Maven
+    - IntelliJ IDEA (not required but recommended)

 ## Command Line Arguments (All are optional)